deoluoyinlola/cicd-with-terraform/docs/README.md

 ![tf-dyno](assets/tf-dyno.png)

 ### Provisioning Basic Infrastrucure
+- Worth of note that terraform is smart enough to create componemt accrodingly even when the defination is out of order/sequence.
 - Variable; I set separate list of variables for AZ as a set, name tag for every component created I give it a prefix of environment that will be deploy in(using variable inside string).
 - Trying to check if this config working, first deploy VPC and subnet;
 ![vpc](assets/vpc.png)
 And the subnet;
 ![subnet](assets/subnet.png)
+- Created route table, Subnet association with route table.
+- Security group; I configure firewall rules of the EC2 instance, where I just expose port 22 and Your IP: 102.88.63.51

 variable env_prefix {}
 variable instance_type {}